 If you’d like to read more about the Ashtanga yoga I wrote about it in What is Ashtanga Yoga About?

-Suddenly, one day I woke up and decided to make yoga a permanent part of my life, I decided that I want to seriously challenge my body to stay active and in use!
+Suddenly, when I ‘woke up’ and decided to make yoga a permanent part of my life, I decided that I wanted to seriously challenge my body to stay active and in use!
 Not just a little but a lot!

 I discovered Cat Meffan who does some great intermediate power yoga flows, vinyasa flows and stretching yoga flows, also for all levels.
 I love her voice and way of teaching and I’m really enjoying the challenge her videos bring to my body.
 I feel invigorated and alive after practising yoga.